 When your web browser or email application requests a web page or email from another computer on the Internet, it automatically gives that computer the address where it should send the information.
 This is called your computer's "IP address."
 (IP stands for "Internet protocol.")
 For most users accessing the Internet from a dial-up Internet service provider (ISP), the IP address will be different every time you log on.

 Information Collection and Use Practices

 - Yahoo generally receives IP addresses from all users of all services.

 - Your IP address is also stored in our user registration databases when you register with Yahoo.

 - IP addresses may be used for various purposes, including to:

 - Diagnose service or technology problems reported by our users or engineers that are associated with the IP addresses controlled by a specific web company or ISP.

 - Send the most appropriate advertising to your computers and other devices based on geographic area or information derived from your IP address.

-- Aggregate or other non-personally identifiable information derived from IP addresses may also be reported to advertisers.
+- Report aggregate or other non-personally identifiable information derived from IP addresses to advertisers.

 - Estimate the total number of users visiting Yahoo from specific countries or regions of the world.